mariomartgarcia/mariomartgarcia.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I gave a talk at UPV-EHU in Donosti as part of the ISG Lecture Series.
+I gave a talk at UPV-EHU in Donosti as part of the ISG Lecture Series